ravi-kumar7/documentation/docs/bank-connect/README.md

 - Credit Assessment metrics (Asset Report)

 Developers can use this to build loan application journeys, wealth management apps and personal finance management apps.

+Other than parsing bank account statements it also provides client libraries to accept the statement PDFs manually or via net banking credentials.

 ::: tip Try Bank Connect
 Click [here](https://finbox.in/contact-us) to contact us and request for an API key